 - Location: Asheville, NC

-On August 30, 1916, the Asheville Tourists, playing in the North Carolina State League, were involved in the quickest game in baseball history.
-It was the last day of the season and their opponents, the Winston-Salem Twins, had a train to catch, so they decided to start their afternoon games 30 minutes early (without bothering to advise the umpire, who only showed up after three innings had already been played).
-The players ran to their positions and back, the pitchers lobbed the ball towards the batters, who swung on every pitch, and would run until tagged out.
-The game started at 1:28 and ended at 1:59 with a 2-1 win by Winston-Salem, with all three runs scoring on solo homers.
-The total game time of 31 minutes was one minute faster than the Southern Association game of September 17, 1910 between Atlanta and Mobile, which is often listed as the quickest on record.
-The game received only local coverage, and was entirely forgotten until a researcher uncovered its account 50 years later.
+Asheville hosted professional baseball's shortest game - 31 minutes - at nearby Oates Park in 1916.
+August 30th was the last day of that season and their opponents, the Winston-Salem Twins, had a train to catch.
+The teams agreed to start their afternoon game 30 minutes early (without advising the umpire, who arrived after three innings had been played) and change sides on the run.
+Further, by agreement, pitchers lobbed the ball toward batters who swung on every pitch, and hitters ran until tagged out.
+The game started at 1:28 and ended at 1:59 in a 2-1 win by Winston-Salem.
+All three runs - not surprisingly - scored on solo homers.
+The game was one minute shorter than the Southern Association game of September 17, 1910, between the Atlanta Crackers and Mobile Sea Gulls - often listed as pro baseball's shortest game.
+The Asheville game received only local coverage, and was forgotten until a researcher uncovered it 50 years later.